Ex-Yankees Phenom Joba Chamberlain Earned $13 Million in the Majors but Lost Everything

 Joba Chamberlain lost everything in an auction

 Joba Chamberlain made at least $10 million in the majors.
 Baseball-Reference measured his earnings at $10.7 million, while Spotrac said he made $13 million in 10 seasons.

 However much Chamberlain made in the majors, it didn’t mean much in the end.
 According to the Lincoln Journal Star (Neb.), many of Chamberlain’s belongings, both memorabilia and general household items, were listed at an auction.

 Among the items were bobbleheads, locker room nameplates, six televisions, over 20 pairs of Adidas sneakers, and a Jagermeister shot machine.

 According to the paper, Chamberlain bought a house in 2014 through a trust.
-The bank filed a notice of default on the loan in October 2019 when Chamberlain still owned more than $900,000.
+The bank filed a notice of default on the loan in October 2019 when Chamberlain still owned over $900,000.
 In January, the bank took ownership of the house and forced Chamberlain to leave a month later.

-According to someone who attended the auction but spoke on condition of anonymity, “hundreds of people” attended the auction.
+According to someone who attended the auction but spoke anonymously, “hundreds of people” attended the auction.
 The source said Chamberlain took “high-value items,” including his World Series ring.

 A flyer for the auction included pictures of jerseys from numerous ex-teammates, including Miguel Cabrera and Victor Marinez.
 The source said the jerseys could be purchased online.
 Chamberlain had not publicly commented on the auction as of publication.